Official University policies on many issues are available here.

 car (version 2.0 or later), effects, FrF2, mvtnorm, perm, RLRsim, and tseries.

 You should install these and all the packages they depend on.

-Download the package and save the file into a place where R can find it (e.g., your home directory or the desktop).
+Download the packages and save the files into a place where R can find them (e.g., your home directory or the desktop).
 Start R, set the working directory to that location (e.g., use setwd(), and then use

-install.packages("Stat5303_0.7-1.XXX",repos=NULL)(The repos=NULL says not to find it online but to look for the package in the local files, and replace XXX by tgz or zip as appropriate.)
+install.packages("cfcdae_0.8-2.XXX",repos=NULL)(The repos=NULL says not to find it online but to look for the package in the local files, and replace XXX by tgz or zip as appropriate.)
+Then use

 Because typing in data is tiresome and can be a source of errors, the data from the homework problems and examples (from the text) are available as files that R can read.
 There are a couple of ways to get data into R.